-Use the Sybase Getting Started CD, the Sybase Technical Library CD and the Technical Library Product Manuals Web site to learn more about your product:
+Use the Sybase Getting Started CD, the SyBooksTM CD, and the Sybase Product Manuals Web site to learn more about your product:

-The Getting Started CD contains release bulletins and installation guides in PDF format, and may also contain other documents or updated information not included on the Technical Library CD.
+- The Getting Started CD contains release bulletins and installation guides in PDF format, and may also contain other documents or updated information not included on the SyBooks CD.
 It is included with your software.
-To read or print documents on the Getting Started CD you need Adobe Acrobat Reader (downloadable at no charge from the Adobe Web site, using a link provided on the CD).
-The Technical Library CD contains product manuals and is included with your software.
-The DynaText reader (included on the Technical Library CD) allows you to access technical information about your product in an easy-to-use format.
+To read or print documents on the Getting Started CD, you need Adobe Acrobat Reader, which you can download at no charge from the Adobe Web site using a link provided on the CD. - The SyBooks CD contains product manuals and is included with your software.
+The Eclipse-based SyBooks browser allows you to access the manuals in an easy-to-use, HTML-based format.